Asplenium ceterach: Traditional uses

-It has been widely used for making infusions as a diuretic.
+Asplenium ceterach has been traditionally used as a medicinal herb.
+The plant has been historically utilized to treat a large variety of health problems in humans.
+A. ceterach extract has been used as a mucoactive agent, diuretic and laxative.
+A. ceterach was also used to treat kidney stones, spleen issues, haemorrhoids and intestinal disorders.
+The plant has even been used to treat respiratory disorders and hypertension.

+Extracts created from A. ceterach display anticancer properties.
+Extracts possess a selective inhibitory effect against cervical cancer cells and a low cytotoxicity towards healthy non-cancerous cells in humans.

 Desiccation tolerance

 This fern is well known as a resurrection plant due to its ability to withstand desiccation and subsequently recover on rewetting.
 It has been shown that this is in part due to its high concentrations of phenolic compounds such as chlorogenic acid and caffeic acid which allow it to negate the destructive capacity of the reactive oxygen species generated by the drying process; the concentrations of these phenols decrease during the dehydration process.
 Enzymes such as peroxidase and polyphenol oxidase have also been shown to be important in allowing this fern to cope with desiccation; the concentrations of these enzymes increase when the fern is subjected to water shortages.